Reactish-State

 };

-Selector that depends on props or local states
+Selector that depends on props or local state

-The selector function allows us to create reusable derived states outside React components.
-In contrast, component-scoped derived states which depend on props or local states can be created by the useSelector hook.
+The selector function allows us to create reusable derived states outside of React components.
+In contrast, component-scoped derived states that depend on props or local state can be created using the useSelector hook.

 import { state, useSelector } from "reactish-state";